“Is This Real Love?” Five Facts About Love To Help You Find The Answer

 For many people, the “work” of a relationship happens during the resolution of a conflict, when you’re working to understand your partner and find a compromise or resolution.
 In a healthy, loving relationship, this work may be necessary – but it can still be difficult and frustrating at times.

-If you feel like the work is too much and that your partner isn’t listening to you, it may be time to reassess the status of your relationship.
+If you feel like the work is too much and that your partner isn’t listening to you, it may be time to reassess the status of your relationship to determine whether it is based on real love.
 Ideally, however, the work of understanding someone you love will make you feel more engaged and connected to them.

 5. Love requires communication.